friendlysapphire/simple_url_shortener/README.md

 ## License

 Code and documentation are available according to the MIT License.
+(See [LICENSE](https://github.com/friendlysapphire/simple_url_shortener/blob/main/LICENSE))